…where we’ve gone wrong flying with our toddlers (and I bet you have too!)

-Always book direct flights if there is an option – and don’t play Russian Roulette with a short layover
+Always book direct flights if there is an option – and never play Russian Roulette with a short layover

 5. The missing stroller

-If this topic means so much to you, look into the easy collapse strollers that are overhead locker compatible, such as the Nano, Yoyo or Zuzu (cool names, huh?) – a little more on what these compacts are all about in our stroller post
+If this topic means so much to you, look into the easy collapse strollers that are overhead locker compatible, such as the Nano, Yoyo or Zoe (cool names, huh?) – then you won’t need to be separated from your beloved stroller.

 Even if you walk your stroller to the plane door not ‘checking it in’ you still won’t be able to collect until your final ticketed destination